zeeshankazmi7/robot-vacuum/README.md

-This Python-based program simulates a vacuum cleaner navigating a grid environment to clean dirt tiles.
+This Python-based program simulates a roomba navigating a grid environment to clean dirt tiles.

 Features:
   - The user can specify the grid size
   - The user can specify which tiles of the grid are unclean
+  - The user can specify the start position of the roomba
   - The roomba seeks out the dirt tiles nearest to it to clean them

 Prerequisites: